Prolotherapy Could be Your Best Solution for Chronic Pain

-When I had my medical practice, a large part of it was doing prolotherapy injections on patients with chronic musculoskeletal pain.
+When I had my medical practice, a large part of it was doing prolotherapy injections on patients with chronic joint pain.
 And even though I’m no longer in medical practice, people often ask me for help.
 I find myself frequently recommending people look into prolotherapy as a possible solution.
-Not surprising, folks have lots of questions about it.
-So I put together this FAQ.
-If you struggle with pain, including recurrent headaches, I hope this information helps you finally get out of pain and back to full function and fully enjoying your life.

 Q: What is Prolotherapy?

 A: Prolotherapy is a medical procedure for musculoskeletal pain.
 The prefix “prolo” comes from the word, “proliferate,” since this treatment stimulates the body’s natural ability to create new connective tissue.
 Frequently, the underlying cause of musculoskeletal pain is weak ligaments (connective tissue that connects bones to each other) or weakness at the sites where tendons attach to bones (e.g., rotator cuff injuries).
 Simply put, Prolotherapy causes ligaments and tendons to heal themselves.
 Prolotherapy is also called “regenerative injection technique” because it stimulates cells to regenerate damaged tissues.